Bellafc/ZhengBellaCHEN.github.io/_pages/about.md

 Publications
 ======
-Yue Deng, **Zheng Chen**, Changyang He, Zhicong Lu, Bo Li
+Yue Deng, **Zheng Chen**, Changyang He, Zhicong Lu, Bo Li<br>

-Persuasion or Insulting?
-Unpacking Discursive Strategies of Gender Debate in Everyday Feminism in China.
+*Persuasion or Insulting?
+Unpacking Discursive Strategies of Gender Debate in Everyday Feminism in China.*<br>
 In Proceedings of the 2024 CHI Conference on Human Factors in Computing Systems.
-(CHI 2024)[PDF](https://hechangyang.com/papers/CHI24_genderDebate.pdf)
+(CHI 2024) [PDF](https://hechangyang.com/papers/CHI24_genderDebate.pdf)

 Fork  by clicking the "fork" button in the top right.